Home » Florida » Fascinating Facts About Timucuan Ecological and Historic Preserve

 Reminder The National Park cancellation stamps are in the kitchen exhibit.
 As of August 2021, there are two stamps to collect here.

 Love this, what a time saver for us.
 Using the St. Johns River Ferry is the easiest way to cross the river to enjoy both sides of the preserve’s attractions.
 Fees are only $8 to ride on the weekends with a car, $7 during the week and $1 to walk or ride a bike.
 If you use the Jacksonville Transportation Authority (JTA) app, it saves you a dollar.
 The trip is approximately 5 minutes and departs every half hour.
-Luckily we got third vehicle loaded and unloaded.
+Luckily, we got the third vehicle loaded and unloaded.
 Quick and easy!

 Singleton’s Seafood Shack is the perfect place to stop for lunch on the Mayport side.
 A delicious assortment of fresh seafood dishes.
 Love the rustic feel, this is our go to whenever we are in Jacksonville.